Germany steel workers protest over Thyssen-Tata steel merger plan

 Opposition from Thyssenkrupp’s workforce could mean prolonger negotiations with management and delay any approval of the plan by the supervisory board.
 The two steel firms say the would like to close the deal in late 2018.

-Thyssenkrupp’s management and labor leaders are in for tough negotiations over the next months, before a contract could be signed early next year.
+Thyssenkrupp’s management and labour leaders are in for tough negotiations over the next months, before a contract could be signed early next year.

 “I feel like I’ve been dumped on, screwed over, but I‘m in a combative mood nonetheless,” said Guenter Back, head of Thyssenkrupp Steel Europe’s works council.